 Best practices for a signup or login form

 - One-click access.
 When speaking of sign up or sign in forms, the shorter the better.
-Allowing users to access your site with just one click may make your conversions grow up to 40%, accordingly to our own case studies.
-Social login or magic links are some of the forms your can build with Arengu to allow one-click access.
+Allowing users to access your site with just one click may make your conversions grow up to 40%, according to our own case studies.
+Social login or magic links are some of the forms you can build with Arengu to allow one-click access.